Radon is a health hazard with a simple solution.

 EPA recommends you begin with a short term test for more immediate results.
 If your result is 4 pCi/L or higher, take a follow up test to be sure.

-Step 2.
 Depending on the results of your first test, follow up with either a long-term test or a second short term test.
-If your short-term test results were 8 pCi/L or above, follow up with another short-term test.
-If your short-term test results are below 8 pCi/L follow up with a long-term test.
-Long-term tests will give you a more accurate reading of your year-round average radon level.
+If your first test results are 4 to 8 pCi/L follow up with a long-term test.
+If your first test results were 8 pCi/L or above, follow up with another short-term test.
+If the average of your two short-term tests is 4 pCi/L or above, or the result of your long-term test was 4 pCi/L or above, fix your home.

 Radon Measurement & Mitigation Companies

-Radon Measurement Companies (download as a pdf)
+Radon Measurement Companies

-Radon Mitigation Companies (download as a pdf)
+Radon Mitigation Companies